juergenweb/FrontendComments/README.md

 ## Different status of a comment

-You can choose between 4 different status for a comment:
+You can choose between 4 different statuses for a comment:

 1. waiting for approval: comment will not be displayed on the frontend and must be changed to "approved" by a moderator; status value is 0
 2. approved: comment will be displayed on the frontend; status value is 1
-3. spam: comment will not be displayed on the frontend and will be deleted after specific time automatically (if set); status value is 2
+3. spam: comment will not be displayed on the frontend and will be deleted after a specific time automatically (if set); status value is 2
 4. featured: same as approved, but is declared as very important.
-Could be used to generate a list containing only specific comments (eg. a "Our customers say..." list); status value is 4
+Could be used to generate a list containing only specific comments (e.g. a "Our customers say..." list); status value is 4

 ## Various methods